DV54321/kay-kay/README.md

 # put the bot token at the bottom where it says `client.login('super secret token')`

-# type tac bot.ts in command prompt
+# type tsc bot.ts in command prompt

 # type node bot.js in command pronpt